 7. They have a team they can count on.

-Successful people know they can’t do everything themselves.
+High achievers know they can’t do everything themselves.
 There’s a time very early on when you can go it alone, but even the smallest startups need help.
 It’s actually easier for a company‒or a dream‒to grow more quickly if there are more people engaged in making it work.

 High achievers are able to foster great relationships and build teams that can help them achieve what they want even faster.
 They tend to have an eye for talent and are good at attracting the right people to their teams.